+Notes.
 This table evaluates the fit of conditional moments of equity and corporate bond returns.
 Column "Model" reports the averages of the relevant model-implied conditional moments.
-The "Empirical Averages" represent the sample averages of the excess returns (for "Mom 1" and "Mom 4"), the sample averages of empirical conditional variances (for "Mom 2", "Mom 3", and "Mom 5").
-For "Mom 6" and "Mom 7", "Risk Aversion Innovation" refers to u{t+1}^q in Equation (16); the variance and unscaled skewness rows compare the average model-implied conditional moments with the unconditional moments.
-Block bootstrapped standard errors are shown in parentheses; we allow the block size to vary for different moments to accommodate different levels of persistence: block sizes=[0 6 15 1 10] for Mom 1 to Mom 5, respectively.
+The "Empirical average" represent the sample averages of the excess returns (for Mom 1 and Mom 4), and the sample averages of empirical conditional variances (for Mom 2, Mom 3, and Mom 5).
+For Mom 6 and Mom 7, "Risk aversion innovation" refers to u{l+1}^q in Equation (16); the variance and unscaled skewness rows compare the average model-implied conditional moments with the unconditional moments.
+Block bootstrapped standard errors are shown in parentheses; we allow the block size to vary for different moments to accommodate different levels of persistence: block sizes = [0 6 15 1 10] for Mom 1 to Mom 5, respectively.
 Asymptotic standard errors are reported for Mom 6 and Mom 7.
 Bold numbers denote a distance of less than 1.645 standard errors from the corresponding empirical point estimates.
-The sample period is 1986/06 to 2015/02 (345 months).
+The sample period is June 1986 to February 2015 (345 months).